 The recruitment, retention and promotion of women remains one of the biggest issues for management consulting firms.
 Although an increasing number of women are joining the consulting industry, in many cases they are not staying for long enough to ensure significant representation at senior levels.

 In an effort to identify why this may be the case, five consulting firms joined forces to launch an initiative to promote gender diversity in the management consulting profession.
 Accenture, IBM, KPMG, PA Consulting and PwC are currently working in collaboration with the Management Consultancies Association (MCA) and She’s Back.
-The MCA also launched their 2017 Year of Diversity, which Prism, as a long term supporter and Associate Member of the MCA, is wholly committed to.

 A report, “The road less travelled; why women’s path to partnership in consulting firms is still not straight” by NBI Consulting and Source, was based on interviews with women at partner/board level from the world’s largest consulting firms.
 The report concluded that despite the many wide-ranging initiatives designed to resolve the problem of women leaving consulting jobs, the results continue to be disappointing.